TIPS & GUIDES

 What’s more?
 Gas stoves produce nitrogen dioxide, which can trigger asthma and cause runny noses.
 In fact, according to Bob Vila’s blog, a gas stove can produce a level of pollution indoors that would be illegal if a factory produced that level of pollution outdoors.

 All in all, as we mentioned above, the cooking fumes in poorly ventilated kitchens lead to an estimated 3.8 million deaths around the world.
 And again, none of these facts should make you even consider abandoning the culinary arts.
 Instead, take precautions to properly ventilate your kitchen so you, and your family, can breathe easier.
 You’ll see the benefits of an exhaust fan in your kitchen right away!

 #5 Say Goodbye to False Alarms

 At the risk of focusing on more trivial, luxury problems, a poorly ventilated kitchen isn’t just unhealthy... it’s annoying!

 It’s annoying when the smoke alarm won’t shut up.
 And while it may not happen every time, certain smokey foods can set it off.
 That can seriously detract from your cooking experience, and when frustrated chefs disconnect those extra-sensitive devices, it introduces a whole different kind of risk.

-At Hauslane, our goal is to transform your cooking experience, and a high-quality range hood is an essential ingredient in that equation.
+At Hauslane, our goal is to transform your cooking experience and showing you the benefits of an exhaust fan in your kitchen.
+One of our high-quality range hoods is an essential ingredient in that equation.
 From healthier air, to a cleaner, odor-free kitchen, to fewer alarms, celebrating the culinary arts begins with quality appliances.

 The good news?
 You don’t have to spend thousands of dollars to purchase a range hood with specs that approach or exceed what you’d see in a professional kitchen.